 Your shrimp could have White Spot Syndrome

-White Spot Syndrome (WSS) or white spot disease is a viral infection that occurs in shrimp and fish.
+White Spot Syndrome (WSS) is a viral infection found in shrimp and fish.
 While WSS is fatal in shrimp, it’s completely harmless in humans, making it safe to eat shrimp (or fish) that have it.

 If you can get past knowing that you’re going to consume shrimp that has a viral infection, then you can actually enjoy a great shrimp meal regardless.